millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide100StartHereNEW.md

 ![](./images/100/Picture100-24.jpeg)

--  Click on "Click here" to enable compartment selection so that you ADWC instance is in a specific compartment
+-  Click on **Click here** to enable compartment selection so that you ADWC instance is in a specific compartment

 ![](./images/100/Picture100-25.jpeg)